 - Class Rank and Grade Point Average (on a weighted 4.0 scale)

-- One or More Test Scores: PSAT, PLAN, SAT, and/or ACT
+- One or More Test Scores: PSAT, PreACT, SAT, and/or ACT

 Your class rank, grade point average, test scores and answers to questions regarding your situation and activities will determine whether you will be granted candidate status.

 In addition to the information listed above, it is recommended that you become familiar with all Academy admissions requirements, particularly the Academic Performance and Extracurricular Activities factors, so that you understand what we are looking for in a candidate.

 Once you complete your Pre-Candidate Questionnaire, our system will send you an automated email reply to verify we have received it.
 Those Pre-Candidates who will be granted candidate status will receive an email and Candidate Kit Instructions online.

 To be eligible to accept an offer of appointment to the Academy, you must be nominated by a legally authorized nominating entity.
 The process of securing a nomination is competitive and lengthy.
 It is recommended that you begin applying for a nomination at the same time that you are completing your Pre-Candidate Questionnaire.

 Read more about Nominations to determine the categories for which you are eligible, then contact the appropriate nominating authority to make your request.
 You should request a nomination in all categories for which you are eligible, and do so as early as possible.